 - Plug adapter (2 round pegs to 2 flat pegs)

-Everest Base Camp vis Gokyo -Chola Pass Trek is a challenging trip and suitable for passionate trekkers who can walk at least 6-7 hours a day with a light rucksack.
-On some days, we might even need to walk for 8-9 hours.
-Trekking in higher altitudes is more physically demanding than trekking at the lower altitudes; however, if we are in excellent health with good physical fitness, have a positive attitude, and strong determination, we can accomplish the trek.
-Exercising and jogging three days a week is a good idea to enhance our strength and stability.
+Everest Base Camp via Gokyo -Chola Pass Trek is a challenging trip suitable for passionate trekkers who can walk at least 6-7 hours daily with a light rucksack.
+We may need to walk for 8-9 hours on some days.
+Trekking at higher altitudes is more physically demanding than at lower altitudes; however, if we are in excellent health with good physical fitness, a positive attitude, and strong determination, we can accomplish the trek.
+Exercising and jogging three days a week is an excellent idea to enhance our strength and stability.
 Past hiking experience would be an asset, but no technical skill is required for this trip.
-Participants with pre-existing medical conditions such as heart, lung, and blood diseases should inform Adventure Club Trek before booking the trek.
-We also recommend that you consult your doctor(s) before the trip.
+Before booking the trek, participants with pre-existing medical conditions such as heart, lung, and blood diseases should inform Adventure Club Trek.
+We also recommend you consult your doctor(s) before the trip.